-- Introduce yourself and thank them for subscribing – after you’ve created your autoresponder series (after blogging consistently for six months you probably will have enough content to make 7-part email series), don’t forget to add a friendly introduction email to that list, which tells the subscriber that you are grateful they are there.
+- Introduce yourself and thank them for subscribing – after you’ve created your autoresponder series (after blogging consistently for six months, you probably will have enough content to make a 7-part email series), don’t forget to add a friendly introduction email to that list, which tells the subscribers that you are grateful they are there.

 - Invite feedback – all your emails in the autoresponder should ask for questions and comments.
-Tell them that you’d love to hear from them.
+Tell your readers that you’d love to hear from them.

-- Ask them to white list you – and the best way to keep your emails from ending up in your readers’ spam folder is to ask them to white list you.
+- Ask them to white-list you – the best way to keep your emails from ending up in your readers’ spam folders is to ask them to white-list you.

-- Personally monitor your email replies – when you are trying to create a relationship, you need to be quick on the reply… even if it’s a short.
+- Personally monitor your email replies – when you are trying to create a relationship, you need to be quick on the reply, even if it’s short.
 Make sure your replies are thoughtful.